-This is another request off the twistlist.
-This time from Greg for Municibid.
+This audit was for Greg for Municibid.
 I wanted to take this on because marketplaces are interesting cases and Greg does a lot of things right here.
 It doesn’t need a major overhaul, just some improvement.

 Here is the full site, capped.
 As you can see it’s pretty bland.
 Just because you are appealing to municipal workers doesn’t mean you have to style down to their subdued sensibilities.
 So lets get started.

 This is just a lost and confused logo and type treatment.
 There are concentric arcs on the “m” which don’t make sense.
 When you use concentric arcs your company better have something to do with wireless, transmission, communication, or RSS feeds.
 Municibid has nothing to do with any of that.
 The irony is that the name Municibid is such a good and descriptive name, that the logo and type treatment should be simple and not distracting.
 Now if we took away the arcs and the random italic “i” we just have a boring piece of text.
 So I took the liberty of doing a few logotypes that are more appealing.

 You may have already guessed, but the font here is a variant of Highway Gothic, which is what many of our nations highways use.
 Further more I pulled the colors out of highway signs as well as the arrow which you maybe remember from such signs as “Exit here” or “Next exit.”